 - Attach a string or headband

+Sculpting with paper teaches patience and problem-solving.
 Also, it’s really fun to show off when it’s done.

 Paper Weaving and Quilling Ideas